Who is Jeff?

 - I wrote about my first steps using an M5Stack

-- I wrote about my attempts to reverse energy the Nikon CLS flash control system, and my analysis of D90 shutter delay
+- I wrote about my attempts to reverse engineer the Nikon CLS flash control system, and my analysis of D90 shutter delay

 - I built this Toepler Holtz Electrostatic Generator a long time ago